SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ![Not centered letter.](figures/CardNotCentered.png width=60&label=figCardNotCentered)

-Let's change that !
+Let's change that!
 We will have to use constraints on our text element to tell him to get aligned in the center of its parent.
 To achieve this goal, we need to define a layout on the parent which is our card Element.
 We will use a Frame Layout that acts just like a real frame, meaning the text element will be able to get centered into the frame of its parent.
 Let's add the frame layout in the initialization of the card Element.

 ```
-MgdRawCardElement >> initialize
+MGCardElement >> initialize

 	super initialize.
 	self size: 80 @ 80.
 	self background: self backgroundPaint.
 	self geometry:
 		(BlRoundedRectangleGeometry cornerRadius: self cornerRadius).
-	self card: (MgdCardModel new symbol: $a).
+	self card: (MGCardModel new symbol: $a).
 	self drawCardElement.
 	self layout: BlFrameLayout new.
 ```